grayhemp/pgcookbook/statement_statistics_collecting_and_reporting.md

     not put dbname in the STAT_REPLICA_DSN it will be substituted as STAT_DBNAME, automatically.
 Compatible with PostgreSQL >=9.2.

-The configuration should be in the `config.sh` file under the `/bin` directory.
+The configuration should be in the `config.sh` file under the `bin` directory.
 The script specific settings are explained below.
 For all the settings see [config.sh.example](bin/config.sh.example).